toothsy/backup/QM/aptitude/averages.md

 # LAST RESORT IS TO CHECK OUT OPTION AND TRY TO SIMLUATE
 - example
 ![this](pictures/pic.png)
-- isme check out option and simulate the things they daying
+- isme check out option and simulate the things they saying